StudiMY/python-for-beginners/README.md

 # studi.my: 101 Beginning Python

 The curriculum for studi.my: Beginning Python

-This is the curriculum material to learn basic Python programming.
+This is the syllabus for studi.my's basic Python programming.
 Table Of Contents:

 -   Introduction
 -   Data Types
 -   Variables, Statement & Expression
-- Flow Control
+-   Control Flow
 -   Functions
 -   String Manipulation
 -   Summary

 ## Copyright and licenses